 Does not have code generation capability.

-To create a subsystem file:
+To create a subsystem block diagram:

 On the Start Page, in the Simulink product group, click Blank Subsystem.